Narotam-Mishra/material-ui-learning/ReadMe.txt

 <Typography variant='h4' component='h1'>h4 Heading</Typography>

-# gutterBottom used to give margin button to the required element.
+# gutterBottom used to give margin botton to the required element.

 ## Lec 4 - Button (14:03)